 And the human would have said to me, no problem, because they would rather have me as a repeat customer.

-They would throw away what they started and start doing it the real way.
+You know, throw away what they started and start doing it the real way.

 And I'm thinking, you know, there might be like a hundred different reasons that you just won't put up with a robot.

-Like that's one that I wouldn't have imagined, that the length of time you had to wait for the cup of coffee that you didn't want is so long when you're watching a robot make it.
+That the length of time you had to wait for the cup of coffee that you didn't want is so long when you're watching a robot make it.

-So anyway, beware of coffee robots taking over.
+So, anyway, beware of coffee robots taking over.

 And according to Breitbart News, she had to turn back because the winds were too high.